YU-Zhejian/yuzj_linux_workshop/lab2/01_shell_scp/Readme.md

 "${CC}" "${CFLAGS[@]}" -E -o main.i ../src/main.c
 ```

 The `-E` flag instructs the compiler to stop after pre-processing.
-The generated file, `main.i`, is a C source file that contains no pre-processor macros (Those started with `#`).
+The generated file, `main.i`, is a C source file that contains minimal pre-processor macros (Those started with `#`).
+Only those macros that may direct the compiler to do something (e.g., `#pragma`s) or for debug purposes (e.g., line numbers) will be retained.

 #### A More Detailed Pre-Processing Example